Jack Lescoulie

-Jack Lescoulie (November 17, 1912 – July 22, 1987) was a radio and television announcer and host, notably on NBC's Today during the 1950s and 1960s; a newspaper source lists his date of birth as May 17, 1912.
+Jack Lescoulie (November 17, 1912 – July 22, 1987) was an American radio and television announcer and host, notably on NBC's Today during the 1950s and 1960s; a newspaper source lists his date of birth as May 17, 1912.
 Lescoulie was also known for his voice impersonation of comedian Jack Benny.

 Early years

 Lescoulie was born in Sacramento, California.
 His parents were both in vaudeville along with their children; Lescoulie's first public performance was at age 7.
 His first media job was with KGFJ in Los Angeles, when he was still in high school.
 The young Lescoulie helped the radio station cover the 1933 Long Beach earthquake.
 Lescoulie has a star for his work in television on the Hollywood Walk of Fame.

 Radio

 In 1933, Lescoulie had an orchestra that broadcast on KGFJ in Los Angeles.

-He was billed as the "Grouchmaster" on The Grouch Club (1938–40), a program in which people aired their complaints about anything, created by Nat Hiken, creator of The Phil Silvers Show (You'll Never Get Rich) and Car 54, Where Are You?.
+He was billed as the "Grouchmaster" on The Grouch Club (1938–1940), a program in which people aired their complaints about anything, created by Nat Hiken, creator of The Phil Silvers Show (You'll Never Get Rich) and Car 54, Where Are You?.
 In the 1940s, he was morning-drive partner to Gene Rayburn on WNEW radio (now WBBR) in New York City, before turning over his role in the team to Dee Finch.
 The Lescoulie and Finch pairings with Rayburn provided what are believed to be radio's first two-man morning teams.
 While at WNEW, he also was host of the overnight Milkman's Matinee program.

 During World War II, Lescoulie was a war correspondent, flying in Air Force planes on bombing missions over Italy.

 In the Fall of 1947, Lescoulie became the "all night radio man" on the Mutual Broadcasting System's New York affiliate WOR (AM).
 On April 12, 1948, he portrayed a mysterious newscaster in "Twelve to Five," a Quiet, Please fantasy drama which recreated an all-night request radio program so convincingly that some listeners phoned in with requests.
 He returned to Quiet Please June 4, 1949, in the horror drama, "Tanglefoot."